-Villa El Olivo is the epitome of modern Spain: a 4-bedroom luxury villa near Ronda, it’s the perfect juxtaposition of chic-as-you-like design and rustic, traditional nods inspired by the stunning…
+The epitome of modern Spain: a 4-bedroom villa in the countryside near Ronda, it’s the perfect juxtaposition of chic-as-you-like design and rustic charm.
+A villa like this is difficult to leave.

 Within easy driving distance from Malaga lies Ronda.
 An historic country town full of beauty and charm set within spectacular natural scenery, it's perfectly placed to explore the coast, the rugged interior and the cultural capitals of Andalucia.

 The first real country town of any size that you come to when you venture up-country from Marbella is Ronda.
 A long and eventful history has left it with a handsome old centre studded with impressive Moorish, Renaissance and Baroque-style buildings.

 Ronda is, without a doubt, one of the most beautiful towns in Spain.
 The town is perched dramatically on a flat rocky outcrop split in two by a deep gorge.
 From this high vantage point, magnificent views stretch away in every direction from the surrounding rolling plains and mountains, to where the sun dips into the horizon.

 Spanning the gorge is the iconic Puente Nuevo (New Bridge), which is said to be among the most photographed sites in the world.
 Taking 42 years to complete and dating from 1751, this landmark connects the Old Town (known as La Ciudad) with the newer parts of Ronda, while affording breathtaking views to the Tajo Canyon, deep down below.